SophLewDev/SophLewDev/README.md

 - Produced a monthly Customer Dashboard that included statistics and a written narrative of the month for the Customer directorate, which was then presented to the Executive Directors team.
 - Created and improved internal policies for complaints and Data Protection / Subject Access Requests to improve the customer and staff experience.

+### Natural Resources Wales (2018-2020)
+*Customer Care Advisor*

+- Responsible for resolving customer enquiries across Wales over the telephone, email or digital form.
+- Processed licences and application forms to ensure customers were adhering to environmental regulations.
+- Delegated customer enquiry emails to the team.
+- Managed customer refund requests to ensure they were actioned accordingly and provided within the given timeframe.
+- Produced and improved an internal database that included information on all teams across the organisation and their remit, to ensure that customer enquiries were correctly handled.

 ### Eisteddfod yr Urdd (2017-2022)
 *Dance Adjudicator*